Last updated on December 7th, 2025

 Here are some of the main differences between small weddings and elopements:

-The number of guests can depend on the couple.
-However, generally, elopements have fewer guests than small weddings.
-Elopements typically range from 0 to 30 guests, while small weddings host around 30 to 50.
-Both ceremonies tend to be selective with who gets an invite—it’s your chance to surround yourself with only those who bring you joy and happiness.
+Both ceremonies tend to be selective with who gets an invite.
+It’s your chance to surround yourself with only those who bring you joy and happiness.

 Both elopements and small weddings are intimate in nature.
 However, elopements tend to be more intimate because there are fewer guests (if any), and you usually plan the entire day around you as a couple instead of catering to other people.
 This allows you to focus more on your connection.

 Infusing activities into your day tends to be more common with elopements.
 This is because you can plan your time however you want.
-You can start in one location and move on to different activities throughout the day.
-While activities may still be possible in a small wedding setting, they likely need to be worked into the venue environment for all your guests to enjoy.
+You can start in one location and move on to different activities throughout the day (like kayaking, going for a hike, having a picnic, or literally anything else under the sun).

 When planning your small wedding, you’ll need to think about:

 With small weddings, you have to consider your guests a bit more.
 For example, you might need to hire a caterer, plan a menu, and come up with games or other fun activities that will keep everyone entertained.
-Keep in mind, however, that since small weddings are more intimate, you’ll likely be less overwhelmed when hosting than if you had a large wedding with hundreds of guests.
+The good news?
+With a small wedding, this still feels way more relaxed and personal than a traditional 150-person wedding.

 I want to make clear that the definitions of elopements and small weddings are ever-changing.
 While I’ve highlighted some general differences, it doesn’t mean you have to follow that logic when planning your special day.
 You can do whatever you want!